Net Nanny Versus Circle with Disney

 Net Nanny consistently gets excellent ratings from software reviewers.
 The granular filtering options and flexibility offered through the Net Nanny suite make it a top contender when comparing parental control software.
 Like all of the best parental control platforms, it has its fair share of negative reviews, mainly from kids.

-Parents may give Net Nanny five-star reviews, but the kids dealing with restricted access generally don’t.
+Parents may give five-stars on their Net Nanny reviews, but the kids dealing with restricted access generally don’t.
 In fact, the better the software works, the lower you should expect the reviews to be.
 After all, there are more children complaining than there are parents offering a thumbs up.

-The only area where Net Nanny has some work to do is for iOS.
+The only area where this parental control software has some work to do is for iOS.
 While they offer an app through Apple, the functionality leaves a lot to be desired.
 The Android app delivers on most of the promises made to PC users, and with the option to buy the app at a much-reduced price point.
 NetNanny delivers consistent quality and a very comprehensive set of features.

 Is Net Nanny for Me?